 What to take seriously

-THE BWCAW IS WILDERNESS.
 There’s no cell phone access out there.
 In some areas you may not see another person or party for days.
 Bring a complete first aid kit.
 Be prepared for emergencies.
+Know basic canoe rescue skills.

-KNOW HOW TO READ THE MAP.
 The portages and campsites are on there — but this is a wilderness area, not a manicured campground.
-It wouldn’t be hard to get lost if you’re not paying attention.
+It’s not hard to get lost if you’re not paying attention.

-BEARS WANT YOUR FOOD.
 I’ve personally not experienced bears in my campsite, but I know many who have.
-While black bears are’t as scary as grizzlies, they can still be dangerous.
+While black bears aren’t as scary as grizzlies, they can still be dangerous.
 At the very least, who wants to be stuck out in the middle of the wilderness with your food gone and your tent ripped up?

-YOUR FOOD.
 Plan well for your party.
 You have to carry everything you bring.
 There’s no way to deal with leftovers (and you don’t want to attract bears and other critters).
 No metal containers or glass allowed.
-I’ll get a separate post up about trail food someday!

 If you love canoeing and camping, you need to come to the Boundary Waters at least once in your life.
 There’s literally no place like it on earth.